Series: Two (1983)

 Note that the figure's head only turns left and right - it does not allow the head to look up and down.
 The heads only turned left and right until the the swivel ball head that was introduced in 1985 (Series Four).

-In Europe, Duke was sold on Action Force cards.
+In Europe and the United Kindgom, Duke was sold on Action Force cards.
+Duke was also available bagged in the Action Pack.

 In Japan, most of the Dukes released there are identical to the domestic releases.
 However, some Japanese Dukes use the cuffed sleeve variation.
 While the image of the Japanese Duke in our archives features the Gung-Ho waist instead of the Cobra Officer waist, we cannot confirm this as a legitimate variant at this time.